smitha-2020/react-slider-ascii/README.md

   I found this intresting and i am fond on React and Typescript.So i chose this task from this section.
   I had chosen picsum pictures from prev projects so intial data structure was clear to me.
-  I had used dark/light theme switch in my previus project.
+  I have used a combination react-bootstrap,css and styledComponents.

 - Section 3
 1. Separate elements into components
 2. Browse multiple comics/images from the top level
 3. If you chose to use Typescript, correctly type the code
 4. Use state to toggle dark mode

+I had used dark/light theme switch in my previus project.

 ## Skills
 React,Typescript,react-bootstrap,styled-components and css for styling